7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Buddha jumps over the wall

-• Double-Boiled Premium Bird’s Nest, Almond Cream, Preserved Mandarin Orange
+• Double-boiled Premium Bird’s Nest, Almond Cream, Preserved Mandarin Orange

 LOOK & FEEL: With warm ambient lighting, elegantly decorated round tables, and slow Chinese tunes to set the mood, Man Fu Yuan has nailed the atmosphere to match the authentic menu on offer.